pyeventsourcing/eventsourcing/README.md

 `SomethingHappened` event is constructed.
 The `SomethingHappened` event object class is defined with an attribute `what`.
-The event object instance will have the value of the `what` argument given when calling the command method the command as the value of its `what` attribute.
+The event object instance will have the value of the `what` argument given when calling the command method.
 The event object is used to evolve the state of the aggregate object, using the body of the decorated method.
 Hence, the value `what` is appended to the `history` of the `World` aggregate instance.

 ```python